Robb Award

 Recognition

-The Robb Award is conferred at either the John Donald Robb Composers' Symposium in the spring or ¡Música del Corazón! in late fall, depending on the honoree's area of expertise.
+The Robb Award is conferred at either either one of two Trust events, Robb Concert in March or ¡Música del Corazón! in November, depending on the honoree's area of expertise.
 The award consists of:

 The UNM John Donald Robb Musical Trust established the Robb Award in 2018.
 It is presented annually to musicians, individuals, or organizations from New Mexico that have made outstanding contributions in New Mexico in the areas of Music of the Southwest, Music Education, and Contemporary Music.